-At the end of fiscal year 2018, The Commission had \$15,610 invested in a broad range of capital assets, including computer related equipment, software and other office equipment.
+At the end of fiscal year 2019, The Commission had \$1,440, net of accumulated depreciation, invested in a broad range of capital assets, including computer related equipment, software and other office equipment.

 CONTACTING THE COMMISSION'S FINANCIAL MANAGEMENT

 The financial report is designed to provide the customers, clients, citizens and creditors in the Southern Alleghenies Region with a general overview of The Commission's finances and to demonstrate The Commission's accountability for the appropriations and grants that it receives.